srmorgan1/deep-reinforcement-learning/p1_navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-   The Jupyter notebook is set up to work on the Udacity environment, install vaarious required python packages and download the
 2. Place the downloaded Unity Environment file into the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

 ### Instructions